Social Media Work

 We started posting daily for a Subathon promoting our Substack newsletter.
 We’re seeing a jump in growth after sharing more about the team and work that goes into our magazine.

-We garnered hundreds of submissions for our past two issues after promotions.
+We got hundreds of submissions for our past two issues after promotions.

 CHUNKS X NPR (Video Interviews)